WorldVanquisher/MayaBot_TG/README.md

   Generates a daily fortune for the user.
   Supports limited re-draws when the generated value falls below a predefined threshold.

+- **/music**
+  Searches and downloads audio from YouTube via an embedded `yt-dlp` + `ffmpeg` pipeline.
+  Accepts either keywords or a direct link; search results are listed as inline buttons, and the selected track is delivered as an audio file with embedded metadata and cover art.
+  Each download and search is persisted per user as a signal for the recommendation engine.

+- **/randommusic**
+  Personalized song recommendation.
+  Builds seeds from the user's download history, search keywords, and learned artist preferences, then ranks candidates with weighted random sampling (so repeated calls vary).
+  Recommendations are delivered as audio with 👍 / 👎 feedback buttons: 👍 boosts that artist's weight, 👎 deletes the message and lowers it.
+  Manual calls return **1 track**; `/randommusic on|off` toggles a daily push (**3 tracks** at 08:00 Beijing time).

 ---

 ## Architecture